influxdata/docs-v2/content/v2.0/query-data/flux/guides/join.md

 ---

-The [`join()` function](/v2.0/reference/flux/functions/transformations/join) merges two or more input streams whose values are equal on a set of common columns into a single output stream.
+The [`join()` function](/v2.0/reference/flux/functions/transformations/join) merges two or more input streams, whose values are equal on a set of common columns, into a single output stream.
 Flux allows you to join on any columns common between two data streams and opens the door for operations such as cross-measurement joins and math across measurements.

-To illustrate a join operation, use data captured by Telegraf and and stored in InfluxDB with a default TICK stack installation - memory usage and processes.
+To illustrate a join operation, use data captured by Telegraf and and stored in InfluxDB - memory usage and processes.

 In this guide, we'll join two data streams, one representing memory usage and the other representing the total number of running processes, then calculate the average memory usage per running process.